What Are the Steps When Filing for Divorce in the UK?

 File the Divorce Petition

 The first step to the divorce process is to file a divorce petition, called the D8 form, with either the divorce county court or principal registry in London.
 Pick the court most convenient to you, since you will need to visit the court several more times.
+This is the same as getting a divorce in Alaska or elsewhere.

 The D8 is the main document in any divorce proceeding and must be properly filled out to avoid problems with the rest of the process.
 You’ll need a copy of your marriage certificate for this step in the process.